 Preliminary biological and load testing undertaken by the Forensic Department of the International Committee of the Red Cross (ICRC), who have been financially supportive and to whom the first hundred prototype bags were provided, demonstrate that the bag successfully held a vacuum and slowed decomposition.
-Peer-reviewed research in association with the Taphonomic Research in Anthropology: Centre for Experimental Studies of the University of Central Lancashire, to verify results and explore the full potential of the better body bag, is underway.
-The taphonomic research will focus on molecular as well as whole body preservation in the new body bags using three time interval points in two separate locations with differing temperature points.
-Finally, the first 10,000 bags deployed in the field will be specifically monitored by ICRC.
-Regular feedback and improvement circles will ensure optimal performance and usability in the real deployment conditions.
+Peer-reviewed research in association with the Taphonomic Research in Anthropology: Centre for Experimental Studies of the University of Central Lancashire, verified results and explored the full potential of the better body bag, is underway.
+The taphonomic research focused on molecular as well as whole body preservation in the new body bags using three time interval points in two separate locations with differing temperature points.
+Finally, the first 10,000 bags deployed in the field were specifically monitored by ICRC.
+Regular feedback and improvement circles ensured optimal performance and usability in the real deployment conditions.

 It all started at a hackathon organised by THE Port at CERN’s IdeaSquare in 2014.
 The event combined technology and science to develop solutions to pressing humanitarian challenges, and it was here that the International Committee of the Red Cross (ICRC) challenged participants to improve the current body bag design.View